 Pamela Beere Briggs is a writer and filmmaker who never forgot her joyful time in a Japanese kindergarten.
 It led her to believe that every child should have the opportunity to love learning.
 She will be sending missives from her home and backyard.
-Reuse and Repair are two of her favorite explorations.
+Reading, writing and creating (films, stories, food & field-trips) are her favorite pursuits.

 Suzanne DeCuir is an artist who over the past 20 years has been a painter, but recently she began working with textiles.
 She and her husband are raising three daughters, adopted from China, who have inspired her most recent work “Life Jackets.”
 She finds time to make art in the left-over margins of the day and will be sharing bi-monthly stories about how she grapples with what she wants to say and how to show it.
 To see more of her work visit her at suzannedecuirfineart.com.